sankalptambe/face-recognition-with-aws/README.md

-# face-recognition-with-aws
-Face Recognition with AWS Rekognition, Lambda and S3 storage
+# Face Recognition with AWS Rekognition, Lambda and S3 storage